isaacg1/isaacg1.github.io/project-ideas.md

 The [ServerFilling](/publications/#server-filling) policy
 likewise exhibits this behavior if 1-server jobs are very rare.

-These long-tail dynamics get much more evere when there is feedback from the system state to the arrival rate, with lower arrival rates as queue lengths increase.
+These long-tail dynamics get much more severe when there is feedback from the system state to the arrival rate, with lower arrival rates as queue lengths increase.
-This leads to the system stabilizing around a fixed numebr of jobs present, but with nothing ensure that the system stabilizes frequently.
+This leads to the system stabilizing around a fixed number of jobs present, but with nothing ensure that the system stabilizes frequently.
 The time for the system to empty will typically be exponentially long, as a function of the mean queue length.
 I think this is most similar to how real systems operate.